 - Enable more effective analysis of data and information

-- Enable simplification, simulation and modelling of scientific ideas
+- Enable simplification, simulation, and modeling of scientific ideas

 - Enable more effective communication of understanding of experimental results